All you need to know about dysesthesia

 People with dysesthesia may feel as if their skin is itching or burning.

 Dysesthesia results from nerve damage.
 It happens when damage to the nerves causes their behavior to become unpredictable, which leads to inappropriate or incorrect signaling.

 These confused messages go to the brain, which is often unable to interpret them.
 Consequently, the brain chooses to respond to a sensation or combination of sensations that it knows.

 In the case of dysesthesia, impaired nerve firing can cause the brain to stimulate abnormal, uncomfortable sensations, ranging from a mild tingling sensation to sharp, stabbing pain.

 Dysesthesia can be painful, but it is not a sign of tissue damage.
 The body tissues can remain fully functional and healthy, although prolonged misuse or lack of use due to pain and discomfort may leave them damaged.

 The symptoms of dysesthesia vary between individuals, but they tend to affect the skin, scalp, face, mouth, torso, arms, and legs.

-The most common symptoms associated with dysesthesia include:
+The most likely symptoms include:

-- feelings of "pins and needles"
+- feelings of tingling or "pins and needles"